top of page

 Are the lasers dangerous to look at?

-Laser light is only dangerous on direct contact, if it enters your eye directly from the emission point and not due to viewing the light as a result of particle refraction or reflection off opaque surfaces.
+Laser light is ONLY dangerous on direct contact if it enters your eye directly from the emission point, NOT due to viewing the light as a result of particle refraction or reflection off opaque surfaces.
 Laser light from a perfectly reflective surface should be scattered enough to avoid permanent eye damage from short-term exposure, but repeated exposure is not advised.
-Audience Scanning refers to a laser that is purposely and safely allowed to scan or project past an ordinarily safe area due to lenses over the laser aperture that scatter directed light and power output adjustments before operation.
-This is only allowed under these circumstances with a proper variance and signage, which Dynamic FX can provide.
+Audience Scanning refers to a laser that is purposely and safely allowed to emit or project past an ordinarily safe area due to lenses over the laser aperture that scatter directed light and power output adjustments in laser software before operation.
+This is only allowed under these circumstances with proper documentation and signage, which Dynamic FX can provide.

 Where is the best viewing location to watch a laser show?

 Lasers emit from an aperture in a cone shape, and as light particles, or photons, travel from this point, they scatter, rendering the light less visible over time, therefore the best viewing location exists in between the point where the cone becomes wide enough to determine shapes and the point where the light becomes less visible.
-This is generally between 30ft to 300ft from the laser projectors.
+This is generally between 30ft to 300ft in front of the laser projectors and the center of the venue.

 How many colors can your laser make?